-Relative to the Year 1 and 2 results, the gill netting method employed in Years 3 to 7 (2015 to 2019) has proved much more effective for capturing target species, particularly gwenis and bull trout, and has been much better suited for establishing an annual index of abundance for target species that can be compared across the duration of the program.
-So far, the annual abundance index for gwenis has been relatively stable and low in Anderson Lake across the years of monitoring available to-date (2015 to 2019) and was higher but relatively stable in Seton Lake from 2015 to 2017 and then increased by 3- to 4-fold in 2018, and 2- to 3-fold in 2019, relative to those first three years of gill netting results.
-These results suggest that the selected alternative (or the range of operations implemented since the start of this monitoring program) have coincided with a net positive trend in the abundance index for gwenis in Seton Lake, or at least have not caused a net negative impact on this species to-date.
+Relative to the Year 1 and 2 results, the gill netting method employed in Years 3 to 8 (2015 to 2020) has proved much more effective for capturing target species, particularly gwenis and bull trout, and has been much better suited for establishing an annual index of abundance for target species that can be compared across the duration of the program.
+So far, the annual abundance index for gwenis has been relatively stable and low in Anderson Lake across the years of monitoring available to-date (2015 to 2020; CPUE range = 0.6 to 2.7 fish/10 net-hours).
+The index for gwenis has been consistently higher in Seton Lake and was relatively stable from 2015 to 2017 (CPUE range = 44.9 to 63.1 fish/10 net-hours), then increased by between 2- to 4-fold in 2018 and 2019 (CPUE = 200.2 and 140.4 fish/10 net-hours, respectively) before returning to a similar level as those first three years of gill netting results in 2020 (CPUE = 56.5 fish/10 net-hours).
+These results suggest that the selected alternative (or the range of operations implemented since the start of this monitoring program) have coincided with a net positive trend in the abundance index for gwenis in Seton Lake; however, this is currently heavily influenced by the high index values in 2018 and 2019 so it is not feasible to rule out that the impact could be neutral by the end of the monitor if the values for the remaining years are lower.
+With the data points currently available, it seems most apparent that operations have not caused a net negative impact on this species within the period of monitoring to-date.

-The potential reasons for the increase in abundance index results for Seton Lake in these last two years are varied and may include: dominant/sub-dominant cycle of years for parent populations of sockeye, changes to in-lake habitat quality related to diversion operations and/or natural factors, differences in abundance of predator species (i.e., bull trout and northern pikeminnow) among years, etc. Each of these factors could have a direct or indirect influence on recruitment, growth rate and survival for gwenis.
+The potential reasons for the increase in abundance index results for Seton Lake in 2018 and 2019 are varied and may include: dominant/sub-dominant cycle of years for parent populations of sockeye, changes to in-lake habitat quality related to diversion operations and/or natural factors, differences in abundance of predator species (i.e., bull trout and northern pikeminnow) among years, etc. Each of these factors could have a direct or indirect influence on recruitment, growth rate and survival for gwenis.
 However, understanding the relative significance of the observed differences in the abundance index among years requires a long enough time series to put the observed highs and lows into context, determine long-term patterns or trends, and allow for correlation of the timing of changes with potential causal factors (including replication).
-Since the gill netting method for the annual population index of target species has only been employed for five years to-date (or four years based on short-duration sets covering the full length of each lake), it is not possible to determine whether the implemented operations have specifically influenced the abundance and diversity of fish populations in Seton Lake at this point.
+Since the gill netting method for the annual population index of target species has only been employed for six years to-date (or five years based on short-duration sets covering the full length of each lake), it is not possible to determine whether the implemented operations have specifically influenced the abundance and diversity of fish populations in Seton Lake at this point.